Fibromyalgia | Mate tārūrū

 Exercise

-• It can be challenging to exercise if you are in pain.
+• With fibromyalgia, it can be challenging to exercise if you are in pain.
 The key is to start at a low level, and gradually increase.

-• Relaxation therapies, such as acupuncture, massage, infra-red heat, hot packs and manipulation may help ease your muscle tension.
+• Relaxation therapies, eg, acupuncture, massage, infra-red heat, hot packs and manipulation may help ease symptoms associated with fibromyalgia (eg, muscle tension, fatigue, poor sleep, depression or anxiety).

 Psychological therapies and counselling